JugendRettet/translations/de/crewing.md

 ### PRESS

-* Are obliged to document in accordance with Jugend Rettet policies and confidentiality guidelines
+* Are obliged to document in accordance with JUGEND **RETTET** policies and confidentiality guidelines
 * Also required to complete general deckhand duties as required during SAR operations, i.e. launching RIBS, look-out, embarking people on the ship, giving out food and water to guests, clean up
 * Are encouraged to assist with maintenance jobs.